allejo/allejo.io/_posts/2017-02-03-jekyll-toc.md

 **Updates**

+- <small>2021-12-30 - Updated post with notices about outdated information and it not being a "how to" tutorial</small>
 - <small>2017-09-07 - Updated post with an overview of how the code works and updated links to the new GitHub repository</small>